 In selecting employer applications for this program, CFMA will give preference to factors such as a strong action plans, active CFMA general member participation, and duration of the intern experience.
 In order to assist us in our decision, please provide as much detail as possible regarding these areas.

-June 2017 – Interns will receive a complimentary invitation to attend a ½ day tailored course of CFMA’s very popular seminar “The Basics of Construction Accounting” to help orient them to construction finance topics.
+June 2018 – Interns will receive a complimentary invitation to attend a ½ day tailored course of CFMA’s very popular seminar “The Basics of Construction Accounting” to help orient them to construction finance topics.
 There will be an intern only social outing at the conclusion of this seminar!
-Only interns and intern employers will be invited to attend this event!
+Only interns will be invited to attend this event!

 Mid-summer chapter social event – interns will receive a complimentary invitation to the chapter’s mid-summer social event.
 We encourage the employer to also send a representative to accompany the intern.

 Mid-summer site visits – members of the CFMA Intern Committee will visit each employer to present a framed award, take pictures for purposes of posting on the CFMA Chicago website, and meet with the intern and others from the organization.

 August/September 2018 – As the intern departs, both the intern and the employer will be required to provide CFMA with a letter of comments and suggestions regarding the program.
 It will be the employer’s responsibility to ensure that the intern provides CFMA with this documentation.